algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

       - Actual Situation
       - Availability
       - Level Of Experience
-      - Qualificatoin Level
+      - Qualification Level
+      - size of the Company
+      - Description of the Company
+      - Salary

 3. **SoftSkills**
    - ***Features:***
-     - Candidates can select their soft skills from a predefined list and can also add a skill that doesn't appears on the list(e.g., communication, teamwork, leadership, time management).
+     - Users can select their soft skills from a predefined list and can also add a skill that doesn't appears on the list(e.g., communication, teamwork, leadership, time management).

 4. **Preferences**
    - ***Fields:***
      - Desired Job Title
      - Location
      - Type of Contract
+     - Job preference

 5. **Swiping**
    - ***Features:***
      - Name
-     - Logo
      - Description
      - Job Title
+     - Salary
+     - Location
+     - Type of Contract
+     - Job preference
+     - Skills

 6. **Message**
-    There is a message widget available in case both the employer and the employee need to discuss on certain points.
+    There is a message system to allow both the employer and the employee to interact with each other after a match is done on both the employee and the employer side.

 ## 2.2 Candidate Module